evazhang612/sokt-landing/index.md

 Find and keep up-to-date with your friends and projects in web3, without revealing or exposing your wallets.
 Security first.

-User moderated and user-owned social media experiment.
+User moderated and user-owned zero-knowledge social media experiment.

 <div class="form-style-6">
 <h3>Waitlist Signup</h3>